fivdi/rp2040-tests/i2c/read_and_write_devices/README.md

 The program performs tests at I2C baudrates of 2000 to 2000000 in steps of 1000 baud.

-This program requires an MCP9808 on the I2C bus to function correctly.
+This program requires an MCP9808, BME280 and TSC34725 on the I2C bus to
+function correctly.

-Assuming there is a MCP9808 on the I2C bus, this program should output the following when the issue is fixed:
+Assuming the required devices are on the I2C bus, this program should output the following when the issue is fixed:

 ```
 read and write devices at increasing baudrates